 1. The UPF detects that an event has to be reported.
 The reporting triggers include the following cases:

-(1) Usage report.
+(1) Measurement information reporting (Usage Report).

-Usage information shall be collected in the UPF and reported to the SMF as defined in clause 5.8 and clause 5.12 of TS 23.501 [2].
+Measurement information shall be collected in the UPF and reported to the SMF as defined in clause 5.8 and clause 5.12 of TS 23.501 [2].

+NOTE 0: The Usage Report is also used for the reporting of other events or information.
+For details refer to clause 7.5.8.3 of TS 29.244 [69].

-(2) Start of traffic detection.
+(2) Start of traffic detection (Usage Report).